- Buy a 15-16 pound boneless chuck roll in Cryovac from a store catering to foodservice businesses.

 Buying And Preparing A Chuck Roll

-Chuck roll is available at stores that cater to foodservice businesses, including Smart & Final, Smart Foodservice, Gordon Food Service, and Restaurant Depot.
+Chuck roll is available at stores that cater to foodservice businesses, including Smart & Final, US Foods Chef’Store, Gordon Food Service, and Restaurant Depot.
 These stores usually carry a boneless USDA Select or USDA Choice grade chuck roll.
 You may see the words “trimmed” and “neck off” on the box, meaning that some extraneous portions of the chuck roll have been removed during processing.

 If you are a Kansas City Barbeque Society (KCBS) member, you can get a free day pass to Restaurant Depot by showing your KCBS membership card and a photo ID.